Public Speakers' Bureau

-The talks are offered to all organizations, including schools, and can be presented at HSP or off-site.
-Speaking fees are $200 for a presentation (up to two hours including Q&A) within 25 miles of HSP.
-For locations further than 25 miles, please see the following fee schedule:
+The talks are offered to all organizations, including schools, and can be presented virtually, at HSP, or off-site.
+Speaking fees are $250 for a virtual presentation (up to two hours including Q&A).
+Onsite presentations may include additional mileage costs.

 If you are interested in a speaker below, click on their highlighted name for a direct link to their e-mail address.

 Research and Resources at the HSP: Library Director Lee Arnold, using case studies, will speak on the various ways researchers use the collections of HSP for historical and genealogical research.